simpleCodify/Project-Echo/README.md

 **Free Play Mode** - Allow Player to casually play the piano.

-**High-Score Board** - Locally store High-Score data to keep track of the top 5 highest levels you've reached!

 **Learn a Song!** - Choose from a playlist of classic piano pieces, and learn to play them by "echoing" the phrases and sections!

 ---

 ## **Technologies Used**:

-HTML, CSS, Javascript, jQuery, Flexbox, Grid, Bootstrap
+HTML, CSS, Javascript, jQuery, Flexbox, Grid, Bootstrap, localStorage, JSON

 ## **Screenshots of Game** :